inotnaoj/Data-Portfolio-Projects/Hotel Data Analysis/Readme.md

-# Hotel Revenue Data Exploration
+# Hotel Revenue Data Exploration with SQL and PowerBI
 ## Overview
 Welcome to this project, where we will explore and analyse data from an hotel company.
 ## Objectives